Appdynamics/DevNet-Labs/labs/fnd-03-appd-brum/lab-exercise-05.md

 3. Look at the different browsers and versions by load
 4. Hover over the sections in the pie chart to see the details

-You can read more about the Browser Application Geo dashboard [here](https://docs.appdynamics.com/display/latest/Browser+App+Dashboard#BrowserAppDashboard-usage-stats)

 ![BRUM Dash 4](./assets/images/05-brum-dashboard-04.png)

 <br>